marko-lisica/android-mdm-cli/README.md

 5. Bind registered Android Enterprise to your Google Cloud project.
 6. Create enrollment token and default policy
 7. Use enrollment token to enroll device.
+8. You can add policies and enforce them on your devices (e.g. enforce password requirements, install apps from Play Store, and much more).

 See details about each step below.